Calibri: Awards

 Calibri won the TDC2 2005 award from the Type Directors Club under the Type System category.
 The Arabic typeface of Calibri won the 2nd Award of GRANSHAN 2016.

 In crime and politics

-Because of Calibri's position as the default font in Office, many cases have been reported in which documents were shown to be forged thanks to a purported creation date before Calibri was available to the general public.
+Because of Calibri's position as the default font in Office, several cases have been reported in which documents presented in Calibri were shown to be forged thanks to a purported creation date before 2006, when Calibri was made available to the general public: